WhoIsNac/cairo_erc721/README.md

 # A Implementation of ERC721A for Cairo

-A implementation of Chiru Labs' ERC721A written in Cairo for [StarkNet](https://starkware.co/product/starknet/), a decentralized ZK Rollup.
+A implementation ERC721A written in Cairo for [StarkNet](https://starkware.co/product/starknet/), a decentralized ZK Rollup.